Joystream/community-repo/working-groups/storage-group/leader/Proposals/Salary_cal.md

 # Proposal

-This proposal focus's on deliverables
+## This proposal focus's on deliverables
 - Services availability
 - Storage capacity
 - Bandwidth capacity
 - Providing performance metrics.

+## The proposal made to encourage:
+- Node operator to optimize server cost
+- Storage provider to provide the max storage rewardable
+- Distribution provider to provide higher bandwidth
+- Maximum uptime
+- Operator availability

 This proposal assumes the cost of the skills and time is encompassed in the deliverable cost.